CalCOFI/rCRUX/README.md

 ```

-**Note:** For poor bandwidth connections, please see the taxononmizr readme for manual installation of the accessionTaxa.sql database.
-However, if built manually, make sure to delete any files other than the accessionTaxa.sql database (e.g. keeping nucl_gb.accession2taxid.gz leads to a warning message).
+**Note:** For poor bandwidth connections, please see the [taxononmizr readme for manual installation](https://cran.r-project.org/web/packages/taxonomizr/readme/README.html) of the accessionTaxa.sql database.
+If built manually, make sure to delete any files other than the accessionTaxa.sql database (e.g. keeping nucl_gb.accession2taxid.gz leads to a warning message).

 # Example pipeline

 The following example shows a simple rCRUX pipeline from start to finish.
 Note that this example will require internet access and considerable database storage (~**314 GB**, see section above), run time (mainly for blastn), and system resources to execute.

-**Note:** Local blast and taxonomic assignment databases can be stored on an external hard drive.
+**Note:** Blast databases and the taxonomic assignment databases (accessionTaxa.sql) can be stored on external hard drive.
 It increases run time, but is a good option if computer storage capacity is limited.

-There are two options to generate seeds for the database generating blast step [rCRUX::blast_seeds()]: get_seeds_local and get_seeds_remote.
+There are two options to generate seeds for the database generating blast step [rCRUX::blast_seeds_local()] [rCRUX::blast_seeds_remote()].
 The local option is slower, however it is not subject to the memory limitations of using the NCBI primer_blast API.
 The local option is recommended if the user is building a large database, wants to include any taxid in the search, and has many degenerate sites in their primer set.

 ### get_seeds_local()